This baked feta and garlic pasta recipe is a new spin on the Tiktok viral classic. Greek staples like olives and oregano are added for added flavor.

 My husband and I love roasted garlic.
 Often times we will roast a bulb of garlic and smear it on a cracker for a snack.
 Garlic and tomatoes go so well together so I decided to add a ton of garlic to this recipe.
 If you buy pre-peeled garlic it is a huge time saver to this dish.
 The garlic will roast up along with the tomatoes and feta.
 Then the key is to mash the garlic cloves down so the flavor infuses and melts into the mixture.
 I just used the back of my spoon to mash the cloves and melt them into the tomatoes.

 The last change I made to the dish was to add chicken broth.
 To be honest it was a mistake.
 I forgot to reserve some pasta water and the sauce was really thick.
 I needed to thin it out and I had some chicken broth on hand.
 So I added that to the pasta mix and it turned out great.
 The broth gave the pasta another layer of flavor and also lightened it up slightly.

 While the original recipe is obviously a huge hit I definitely prefer adding my twist to the original.
 This version of baked feta with roasted garlic pasta is equally as easy to make and just as flavorful.
 So if you have already tried the original be sure to try this version the next time for some variety.
 And if you somehow have not seen the recipe all over the internet run to the store ASAP and put this on your to-cook list – before the feta sells out again!

 For more easy pasta recipes be sure to check these out:

-And remember, if you try this recipe be sure to leave a comment and let me know how you like it or tag me on Instagram!
+And remember, if you try this recipe be sure to leave a rating and comment and let me know how you like it or tag me on Instagram!